-Property and equipment's are carried at historical cost less accumulated depreciation.
+Property and equipment's are carried at historical cost less accumulated depreciation and any impairment losses.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset as appropriate only when it is probable that future economic benefits associated with the item will flow to the Bank and the cost of the item can be measured reliably.